Sergey0101010/InterviewQuestions/concurrency.md

 Structural concurrency enhance maintainability, reliability and observability of multithreaded code by adopting a concurrent programming style that reduces the likelihood of thread leaks and cancellation delays.

+## What are virtual threads in java and why they were created?
+Virtual threads are very light in terms of performance threads in java(usually java `Thread` objects mapped directly to OS threads).
+Before virtual threads in java, OS must allocate a large amount of memory in the stack to store the thread context and java call stacks and OS is limited to amount of threads it effectively can create.

+Also, java tried to simplify multithreading programming and wanted to provide more straightforward way to write concurrent programs by allowing user to create new thread for every concurrent task.

+In such approach, every thread can use its own local variable to store information, need to share stated among threads decreases, vitual threads are an alternate implementation of `java.lang.Thread`, which stores the stack of frames in the heap instead of stack.

 # Источники
 + [Хабрахабр - Многопоточность в Java](https://habrahabr.ru/post/164487/)